 1. Your partner is abusive

 If you’ve been at the receiving end of sexual, physical or verbal abuse from your partner, they neither value nor love you.
 You’d be much better off without such a constant negative presence in your life.
 It’s time to give up on the relationship, there is no need to think twice about it.
 Ask yourself, is a toxic relationship worth saving?

 “It happened only once!” or “It meant nothing to me”, or the plain old “I made a mistake”.
 That’s what they all say when they get caught.
 But if your partner has strayed – unless of course, you’re in an open or polyamorous relationship – it’s a red flag that must not be ignored.
 It’s actually more than a red flag.
 For some, it is a complete deal breaker.

 3. You don’t feel an emotional connect with them

 Maybe the sex is great, or you’ve both grown used to each other’s presence over time, or you’re too afraid to start over.
 If these are your reasons to stay, you need to re-evaluate that choice.
 Unless there is a strong emotional connection between a couple and the sight of your partner makes your heart skip a beat every now and then, you’re both flagging a dead horse.

 4. Your life goals don’t meet

-A toxic relationship can be fixed if there is no physical or emotional abuse involved, if two people still love each other and want to get rid of the toxicity that has crept in.
+A toxic relationship can be fixed if there is no physical or emotional abuse involved, if two people still love each other, and they want to get rid of the toxicity that has crept in.

-You will know you have fallen out of love when you will not feel any emotional connection with the person, you won’t enjoy sex with them or their company.
+You will know you have fallen out of love when you do not feel any emotional connection with the person.
+You don’t enjoy sex with them or their company.

-There are times you do not really have a choice because if your partner wants to move on despite all your efforts you have to let go.
-It’s not easy to do that but you can take some steps to move on too.
+There are times you do not really have a choice but to give up on a relationship.
+If your partner wants to move on despite all your efforts, you have to let go.
+It’s not easy to do that but you can take some concrete steps to move on too.